yiruzu/vencord-snippets/README.md

 [![Supports Vesktop](https://img.shields.io/badge/supports-vesktop-pink?style=for-the-badge)](https://vesktop.dev/)

 > [!IMPORTANT]
-> Some snippets might break when Discord updates.
-Don’t worry, fixes will be rolled out shortly afterward.
+> Snippets may occasionally break after a new Discord update.
+Fixes will be released shortly afterward.
+If the issue persists, please open an issue.

 ## `📄`丨Snippets